uo-lca/CalRecycleLCA/Database/README.md

 DataImport is a web app that loads individual data files.
 It is not currently used nor maintained.

-The console app is named LcaDataLoader.exe.
+The console app is named LcaDataLoader.exe and it has the following options.

 Option                     | Description